feliam/miniPDF/README.md

 page['Contents'] = PDFRef(contents)
 ```

 Note that in the *content stream* we are referencing a font name */F1*.
-We should define this font.
+We shall define this font.

 ```
 font = PDFDict()